Dealing with acne in your youth is bad enough, but the scars left behind can be a real nightmare.

 - Hydration using recovery masks

 To sum up, treating acne scars is a complex field.
-I often see patients come into my practise requesting for one particular acne scar treatment that they had researched extensively.
+I often see patients come into my practice requesting for one particular acne scar treatment that they had researched extensively.

 It's important to bear in mind however that acne scar treatment is not a one-size-fits-all.

 The best outcomes usually result from a combination of different methods, individualised to your skin type and scar.